dquercus/firefly-iii-bcee/README.md

-# firefly-iii-bcee
+# firefly-iii-bcee-importer
-Firefly III CSV Importer from BCEE
+Prepares a CSV file ready to be imported by firefly-iii from a set of CSV files downloaded from the BCEE Snet application.